 Folgefonna is not necessarily the most famous glacier in Norway.
 The glacier is part of the Folgefonna National Park, and it is merely the third largest glacier in the country.

 Folgefonna consists of three glaciers, namely the Nordre (northern) Folgefonna, Midtre (central) Folgefonna, and Søndre (southern) Folgefonna.
 The southern Folgefonna is the main glacier with an area of 167 sq. kilometers.
 In total, it has an area of 207 sq. kilometers, and the Folgefonna National Park was established in 2005.
 The summer skiing resort is located in the northern region.

 I suggested going to Folgefonna because it’s close to Bergen, located on the west side of Sorfjord.
 Still, it took more than 3 hours to get there.
 First, we took a bus from the Bergen bus station to Norheimsund, then we took a speedboat to Herand, and took a bus again to go uphill, and finally, we arrived at the Folgefonna Summer Ski Center.
-Once we had reached the center, some group-mates were already there.
-So we waited no time and geared up with hiking boots, Girdle straps (as we will be hooked up later during the hike), snowshoes, and sticks. 🙂 Our guide gave us a brief introduction about the glacier, and I saw many visitors came to the ski center for snowboarding (apparently people can ski or snowboard in the middle of July – in short sleeves!).
-In fact, no matter in Norway, Iceland, or other countries, Glacier hiking is a summer activity.
+Once we had reached the center, some group mates were already there.
+So we waited no time and geared up with hiking boots, Girdle straps (as we will be hooked up later during the hike), snowshoes, and sticks. 🙂 Our guide gave us a brief introduction to the glacier, and I saw many visitors come to the ski center for snowboarding (apparently people can ski or snowboard in the middle of July – in short sleeves!).
+In fact, no matter whether in Norway, Iceland, or other countries, Glacier hiking is a summer activity.

 Glaciers and Fjords in Norway